hubotio/evolution/_drafts/programatically-configured-bots.md

 robot.adapter = new Hubot.BuiltinAdapters.Shell(robot)
 robot.alias = '/'

-# wait for adapter to be connected, since it might change things at runtime,
+# wait for adapter to connect, since it might change robot.name at runtime,
 # like robot name
 robot.adapter.on 'connected', ->